 Symptoms often interfere with everyday tasks such as driving, dressing, or sleeping.
 Even scratching your back, or putting your hand in a rear pocket, may become impossible.
 Work may be affected in some cases.

 Treatment: The progression cannot be halted and it is a case of waiting for the symptoms to subside naturally.
-Since the actual disease process can’t be stopped chiropractic can help by trying to reduce some of the symptoms of the disease as Dr Arjun explains:
+Since the actual disease process can’t be stopped chiropractic can help by trying to reduce some of the symptoms of the disease as our Chiropractor explains:

 “You often find a good deal of the discomfort and pain from frozen shoulder is actually coming from the surrounding structures.
 The muscles become very tight and tender as they are not being used as normal, ligaments in the shoulder get inflamed and all of these cause pain.
 Chiropractic can help by working on the muscles ligaments and relieving any restrictions in the neck and mid back which are quite common.”